 Hawaii Island is also known as the Big Island.
 It has four unique climate zones – meaning you can experience snow and the tropics all in one place.

 Maui is the second-largest island in the state.
 If part of your list of best things to do in Hawaii includes whale watching, consider visiting the island of Maui.

 Oahu is where the capital city, Honolulu, is located.
 You’ll find popular Hawaii bucket list destinations such as Waikiki and Pearl Harbour here.

-Kaho‘olawe is a volcanic island and is the smallest of the eight islands of Hawaii.
+Kaho‘olawe is a volcanic island and the smallest of Hawaii’s eight islands.
 It is considered uninhabitable and can only be currently accessed by signing up for volunteer work.

 Lanai is the smallest inhabited island in Hawaii.
 This is where you should go if you like to experience Hawaii’s luxurious and off-the-beaten side.

 Molokai’s claim to fame is its sea cliffs which are the highest in the world, and its continuous fringing reef which is, in fact, the longest.
 If you wish to immerse yourself in Hawaii’s native roots, this is where you should go.

 Kauai is also regarded as the Garden Island because of its lush greenscape.
 One of the best things to see in Hawaii is here: the stunning Mount Waialeale.